 Lower Downtown, or LoDo, was the first Denver neighborhood I lived in after law school.
 I was coming off of a few years living on the East Coast, and chose it because this is definitely the most big-city-style neighborhood in Denver.
 This historic neighborhood puts you right in the middle of the city’s action.

 It features many of Denver Colorado’s main attractions, including Union Station, Larimer Square, Coors Field, and the fantastic urban micro district Dairy Block.
 In fact, about half of the top entries on my list of things to do in Denver are in or near LoDo.
 You’ll find plenty of modern apartment and condo buildings.
-Just be prepared to pay a premium for this prime location near Union Station!
+But in terms of cost of living, be prepared to pay a premium for this prime location near Union Station!

 Pros of LoDo Neighborhood